top of page

 This subnetwork will use a whole-of-the-watershed approach to identify and advocate for reductions in the negative impacts of land use planning on the Basin and its Waters.

 The Great Lakes Ecoregion Network subnetwork’s (GLEN) focus last year was on climate change and the Great Lakes Water Quality Agreement Review.
-They created a Great Lakes Regional Climate Response Framework, promoting cooperation and a shared vision across the Great Lakes and St. Lawrence River, focusing on developing a healthy and resilient Great Lakes system.
+They created a Great Lakes Regional Climate Response Framework, promoting cooperation and a shared vision across the Great Lakes and St. Lawrence River.

 Line 5